betfair-datascientists/betfair-datascientists.github.io/src/modelling/worldCupDatathon.md

 ### Judging

- - Entrants will be ranked in ascending order on their average log loss per race
+ Entrants will be ranked in ascending order on their total log loss across all matches that take place

 ---

 ### Historic Data

 The historic dataset will be provided by email with 2 business days of registering for the competition

 ---

 ### Submission File